A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: for Continuous-Time Dynamics

 {\mathcal{R}} {\mathcal{Z}}

 {\mathcal{A}}

-We employ our novel methodology to derive the switching logic from the BaC.
-The Decision Module (DM) implements this switching logic for both forward and reverse switching.
-When the forward-switching condition (FSC) is true, control is switched from the NC to the BC; likewise, when the reverse-switching condition (RSC) is true, control is switched from the BC to the NC.
-The success of our approach rests on solving the complex problems discussed in this section to derive an FSC.
+This \journal{Section}\thesis{Chapter} presents our novel methodology for deriving the switching logic from the BC's BaC for systems with continuous dynamics.
+The Decision Module (DM) implements this switching logic for forward and reverse switching.
+When the Forward Switching Condition (FSC) is true, control is switched from the NC to the BC; likewise, when the reverse-switching condition (RSC) is true, control is switched from the BC to the NC.
 Consider a continuous dynamical system of the form:

-where $x \in \mathbb{R}^k$ is the state of the plant at time $t$ and $u \in \Omega$ is the control input provided to the plant at time $t$.
-The set of all valid control actions is denoted by $\Omega$.
+where $x \in \mathbb{R}^k$ is the state of the system, $f$ is the dynamics of the physical system (a.k.a.\ the plant), and real-valued function $g$ is the control law of the controller.
+The arguments of $f$ are a state $x$ and a control input $u$.
+The controller $g$ produces a control action, given the current state $x$.
+In \name, $g$ is instantiated with the BC's control law when deriving a BaC.
+The set of all valid control actions is denoted by $\mathbb{U}$.
 The set of \emph{unsafe states} is denoted by $\mathcal{U}$.
+The set of \emph{initial states} is denoted by $\mathbb{I}$.
 Let $x_{lb}, x_{ub} \in \mathbb{R}^k$ be \emph{operational bounds} on the ranges of state variables, reflecting physical limits and simple safety requirements.

 The set $\admis$ of \emph{admissible states} is given by: $\admis=\{ x: x_{lb} \leq x \leq x_{ub} \}$.
 A state of the plant is \emph{recoverable} if the BC can take over in that state and keep the plant invariably safe.
 For a given BC, we denote the \emph{recoverable region} by $\recov$.
 Note that $\mathcal{U}$ and $\recov$ are disjoint.
-The safety of such a system can be verified using a BaC $h(x):\mathbb{R}^k \rightarrow \mathbb{R}$ of the following form~\cite{prajna2004,prajna2006,permissiveBC,Kundu2019}:
+The safety of such a system under control of the BC can be established using a BaC $h(x):\mathbb{R}^k \rightarrow \mathbb{R}$ of the following form~\cite{prajna2004,prajna2006,permissiveBC,Kundu2019}: \begin{definition} \end{definition} The BaC is positive over the unsafe region and non-positive otherwise. $\nabla_x h$ is the gradient of $h$ w.r.t.\ $x$ and the expression $(\nabla_x h)^T f(x,g(x))$ is the time derivative of $h$.
+The zero-sub-level set of a BaC $h$ is $\zsls(h) =\{ x : h(x) < 0\}$.
+In~\cite{permissiveBC}, the invariance of this set is used to show $\zsls(h) \subseteq \recov$.